firebelley/godot-export/README.md

   - The relative path to the directory containing your `project.godot` file.
 If your `project.godot` is at the root of your repository then this value should be `./`.
 Do _not_ include `project.godot` as part of this path.

 ### Example Workflow Configuration
 Below is a sample workflow configuration file utilizing this action.
+This example workflow would be defined in `.github/workflows/main.yml`.

 ```yml
 # Whenever a push is made to the master branch then run the job